-KNAUS’ PHOENIX PROWESS: For the 33rd time as a NASCAR Cup Series crew chief, Chad Knaus will sit atop the pit box at ISM Raceway this Sunday.
-With four wins at the one-mile oval, all coming with Jimmie Johnson, Knaus ranks second among active Cup crew chiefs, just one behind the top spot.
-He also has three pole awards at ISM Raceway with the No. 48 team.
+KNAUS’ PHOENIX PROWESS: For the 34th time as a NASCAR Cup Series crew chief, Chad Knaus will sit atop the pit box at ISM Raceway this Sunday.
+With four wins at the one-mile oval, all coming with the Jimmie Johnson, Knaus ranks second among active Cup crew chiefs, just one victory behind the top spot.
+He also has three pole awards at ISM Raceway to his name with the No. 48 team.

 HOMETOWN HYPE: Heading back to ISM Raceway for the second time in 2019, one member of the No. 24 Hertz team is excited to make the trip back home.
 Michael “Too Tall” Madill, the rear suspension mechanic for the No. 24 team, hails from Glendale, Arizona, approximately 30 minutes from the track.
 At the age of 16, he made the move to North Carolina to begin his career in NASCAR.
 Now 31 years old, Madill is in the midst of his 11th season in the sport and his second with the No. 24 team.

 CHEVY STAGE: Byron will make an appearance at the Team Chevy stage in the ISM Raceway fan zone Sunday, Nov.
 10, at 9:30 a.m. local time for a question-and-answer session.